 Stephanie Appel is a traveling teacher in New Jersey's Fair Lawn School District.
 She teaches grades 1-4 French at several elementary schools each year, including Radburn Elementary.
 The Radburn community is made up primarily of professionals, with a number of foreign-born families, mostly from Russia and Israel.
 Many students hear a language other than English at home, so they are familiar with different language structures.
 Radburn Elementary offers on alternating years either French or Spanish to first-graders.
 The school's 400 students continue with the same language they started in first grade, all the way through fifth grade.

 Fair Lawn School District's elementary foreign language teachers -- all of whom are traveling teachers -- designed the district's elementary curriculum to address the needs of novice learners.
-The curriculum uses the National Standards for Foreign Language Learning and the New Jersey World Languages Curriculum Framework as guidelines (see Resources), particularly the Framework's cumulative progress indicators, which mandate what students should know and be able to do at specific benchmark grades.
+The curriculum uses the Standards and the New Jersey World Languages Curriculum Framework as guidelines (see Resources), particularly the Framework's cumulative progress indicators, which mandate what students should know and be able to do at specific benchmark grades.
 The team meets weekly to share activity ideas and make sure they are providing a comparable experience for all elementary school students in the district.

 When designing lessons, Ms. Appel and her colleagues have four goals: